abdulbadii/smart-directories-navigation/README.md

 go to $HOME dir.

 g -
-go back to the last dir. went from previously (as opposed to g 1 below) which is the 1st index of dir. stack
+go back to the last dir. went from previously (as opposed to g 1 below), if top of list not just removed, simply it'd be it

 g .
 go to the earliest dir. which is the deepest dir. on dir. stack